Author

 A strong response doesn’t need to be long, but it does need to be structured.
 These six steps will help you respond clearly, professionally, and in a way that opens the door to a successful partnership.

-Step #1: Lead with Appreciation & Personalization
+Step 1: Lead with Appreciation and Personalization

 Example: